 The Blackhawks held on for the final 59 seconds of the game to cap off a whirlwind season with hockey’s ultimate prize.
 Patrick Kane was given the Conn Smythe Trophy for being voted the most valuable player of the 2013 postseason.
 He scored nine goals and 19 points in 23 games.
 His playoff run started off slow, but he scored seven of his nine goals in the Western Conference and Stanley Cup Finals.

 Devils Complete the Sweep

-The New Jersey Devils finished off their sweep of the heavily-favored Detroit Red Wings, on June 24, 1995, by beating them 5-2, in Game 4 of the Stanley Cup Final.
+The New Jersey Devils finished their sweep of the heavily-favored Detroit Red Wings on June 24, 1995, by beating them 5-2 in Game 4 of the Stanley Cup Final.
 The win gave the Devils their first championship in franchise history, which started in Kansas City and had a stop in Colorado before finally calling New Jersey home in 1982.

 Neal Broten got the home crowd going by putting the Devils up 1-0 just over a minute into the game.
 Sergei Federov answered to tie the game just 55 seconds later.
 Paul Coffey’s shorthanded goal gave the Red Wings a 2-1 lead, but defenseman Shawn Chambers drew the Devils even before the end of the opening period.

 Broten’s second goal of the game, midway through the second period, proved to be the game-winner.
-Sergei Brylin and Chambers added insurance goals in the second period to seal the deal.
+Sergei Brylin and Chambers added insurance goals to seal the deal.